freezy/wpf-skia-opengl/README.md

 ## How

-Instead of using OpenTK, we're creating a GL context through native calls on `opengl.dll`.
+Instead of using OpenTK, we're creating a GL context through native calls on `opengl32.dll`.
 This code has already been provided in SkiaSharp's test suite:

 ```c#
 _glContext = new WglContext();